Mendocino County Court Records

 Hours: Monday–Friday, 8:00 a.m. – 5:00 p.m. (in-person orders until 4:45 p.m.)

 Certified copies of birth records are restricted to the registrant, parents, legal guardians, legal representatives, or individuals with a court order.
 Informational (non-certified) copies are available to any person.
-Death certificate certified copies are similarly restricted to immediate family, legal representatives, or those with a demonstrated legal interest.
+Certified death certificates are similarly restricted to immediate family, legal representatives, or those with a demonstrated legal interest.

 Mendocino County Probate Court Records